quadpay/software-engineer-interview/README.md

 #### Installment Calculator
 ##### User Story

-As a QuadPay Customer, I would like to establish a payment plan spread over 6 weeks that splits the original charge evenly over 4 installments.
+As a Zip Customer, I would like to establish a payment plan spread over 6 weeks that splits the original charge evenly over 4 installments.

 ##### Acceptance Criteria
 - Given it is the 1st of January, 2020